Have You Been In A Car Accident in Georgia?

 Our Experience Dealing with DUI Car Accidents is the Difference:

-Georgia DUI Attorney Richard Lawson has been handling DUI cases that involved accidents for almost 20 years.
+Georgia DUI Attorney Richard Lawson has been handling DUI cases that involved accidents for over 20 years.
 He is a Former Georgia DUI Prosecutor who knows both sides of your case and puts that experience to work for you.
 When you are facing a DUI with an accident, the stakes are high.
 You need the best possible legal defense on your side.

 What is the Arresting Police Officer's Role in a DUI Accident Case?